 - Transcript of Records issued by the sending institution

 - Proof of English language proficiency corresponding to at least B1 level.

-As of the start of academic year 2017/2018, accommodation prices at VUM student house in Dobrich will be updated as follows: 7 EUR/day per person accommodated in a double (shared) room including all utility costs; 10 EUR/day per person accommodated in a single room.
+The accommodation prices at VUM student house in Dobrich are as follows: 7 EUR/day per person accommodated in a double (shared) room including all utility costs; 10 EUR/day per person accommodated in a single room.
 Utility costs cover internet access too.

 Within the Erasmus+ International Credit Mobility programme, the total grant for student mobility for studies includes both travel costs support as well as individual financial support to cover costs of stay.
 The travel support is calculated based on the travel distances by using the distance calculator supported by the European Commission.
 The following unit costs apply depending on the travel distances identified through the calculator:

 Based on the travel distance per participant.
 Travel distances must be calculated using the distance calculator supported by the European Commission.
 The applicant must indicate the distance of a one-way travel to calculate the amount of the EU grant that will support the round trip

 |For travel distances between 100 and 499 km: 180 EUR per participant|

 |For travel distances between 500 and 1999 km: 275 EUR per participant|

 |For travel distances between 2000 and 2999 km: 360 EUR per participant|